Danieldev28/Kess_TheBand/README.md

 # Daniel Smith Portfolio

-Welocome to my portfoio website!
-My name is Daniel and i have been working towards this profolio and put in about 20 hours to present the materia here.
+Welcome to my portfoio website!
+My name is Daniel and I have been working towards this portfolio and put in about 20 hours, to present the material you see here.

 # Technologies